-6. The Set PrintServer's Password screen will appear.
-If you want to change your password, enter your current password in the Current Password field.
-Enter the new password in the New Password field, then enter it again in the Verify Password field.
+12. The Set PrintServer's Password screen appears.
+If you want to change your password, enter your current password in the Password field.
+Enter the new password in the Confirm field.

 Click Next to continue, or click Back to return to the previous screen.